leonardbosu/assignment1/bio.md

 <header>Programming background:</header>

 I had minimal programming experience before starting this program.
 I messed around with HTML in middle school (geocities woot!) but nothing since then.
 I had some exposure to matlab and maple and mathematical in my chemistry undergrad, but nothing since then.
+Before starting this program I participated in a few MOOCs that uses python, java, and ML languages.